frantzmiccoli/Chillin.js/README.md

 ### Overview
-Positionning the overview slide is also a difficult thing, don't worry, Chillin.js handles it to.
+Positionning the overview slide is also a difficult thing, don't worry, Chillin.js handles it too.

     <div class="step" data-style="overview">
     </div>